 - Dog daycares and kennels typically book daily or twice-daily commercial service at negotiated contract rates.

-Property managers usually bundle station maintenance, bag restocking, and common-area cleanup into one contract.
-Get an itemized quote so you know what is included.
+Most property managers roll station maintenance, bag restocking, and common-area cleanup into a single contract.
+Ask for an itemized quote anyway, so you can actually see what you are paying for.

 DIY cost versus service cost